 20. Also welcomes the efforts and progress made by the Government of Cambodia in promoting decentralization and deconcentration reform with the aim of achieving democratic development by strengthening subnational and grass-roots institutions;

-21. Expresses serious concern at the deterioration in the civil and political environment in Cambodia due to the perceived chilling effects of judicial prosecutions and other actions, including arrests and alleged surveillance, harassment and violence, against members of political parties, trade unions and civil society, including environmental organizations and the media, and the dissolution of the former opposition party, and calls upon all parties to work together towards de-escalating tensions and building trust and confidence by restoring dialogue with relevant stakeholders in the country, strongly calls upon the Government of Cambodia to guarantee, inter alia, the rights to freedom of expression and to freedom of association and assembly, and to fulfil its accountability for the cases concerned, and urges the Government to take additional appropriate measures to encourage and enable civil society, including independent trade unions and media, and to play a constructive role in consolidating democratic development in Cambodia, including by ensuring and promoting their activities and in promoting equal access to the media for all parties;
+21. Expresses serious concern at the reported deterioration in the civil and political environment in Cambodia due to the perceived chilling effects of judicial prosecutions or alleged cases such as the death of a political analyst occurred in July 2016 and of other actions, including arrests and alleged surveillance, harassment and violence, against members of political parties, trade unions and civil society, including environmental organizations and the media, and the dissolution of the former opposition party in accordance with the Law on Political Party, and calls upon all parties to work together towards de-escalating tensions and building trust and confidence by restoring dialogue with relevant stakeholders in the country, strongly calls upon the Government of Cambodia to guarantee, inter alia, the rights to freedom of expression and to freedom of association and assembly, and to fulfil its accountability for the cases concerned, and urges the Government to take additional appropriate measures to encourage and enable civil society, including independent trade unions and media to play a constructive role in consolidating democratic development in Cambodia, including by ensuring and promoting their activities and in promoting equal access to the media for all parties;

-22. Gives attention to the report of the Special Rapporteur in which the mandate holder welcomed the release of Kem Sokha, albeit with judicial supervision, while noting that United Nations human rights experts had expressed their concern over his trial; strongly encourages the Government of Cambodia to ensure the prompt, transparent and fair trial in accordance with the State’s international human rights obligations, notes that 26 members of the former opposition party have had their right to conduct political activities restored, and that several members of the opposition have created new political parties as a result of the amendment to the law on political parties adopted in January 2019; strongly encourages the Government to ensure political rights to all to make continuous efforts to solve the issue of the ban on political activities of the remaining senior members of the opposition party, and to expand democratic space for political activists, civil society and the media, including members of opposition parties, to actively, peacefully, responsibly and openly participate in inclusive political debate, and strongly encourages all parties to prioritize national reconciliation, peace and stability;
+22. Gives attention to the report of the Special Rapporteur in which the mandate holder welcomed the release of Kem Sokha, albeit with judicial supervision, while noting that United Nations human rights experts had expressed their concern over his trial; strongly encourages the Government of Cambodia to ensure the prompt, transparent and fair trial in accordance with the State’s international human rights obligations, notes that the right of the 26 members of the former opposition party to conduct political activities has been reinstated, and that several members of the opposition have created new political parties as a result of the amendment to the law on political parties adopted in January 2019; strongly encourages the Government to ensure political rights to all to make continuous efforts to solve the issue of the ban on political activities of the remaining senior members of the opposition party, and to expand democratic space for political activists, civil society and the media, including members of opposition parties, to actively, peacefully, responsibly and openly participate in inclusive political debate, and strongly encourages all parties to prioritize national reconciliation, peace and stability;

-23. Expresses serious concern at the continued restrictions imposed on civil society and political parties and the negative impact of the Law on Associations and Non-Governmental Organizations and the amendments of 7 March and 28 July 2017 to the Law on Political Parties, while recognizing the ongoing review of the proposed amendments to the Law on Associations and Non-Governmental Organizations in consultation with civil society and relevant stakeholders, and urges the Government to continue efforts to expand political and civic space and to ensure the rights to freedom of expression, peaceful assembly and association and an environment conducive to the conduct of political activities by all political parties under democratic principles and the rule of law;
+23. Expresses serious concern at the reported restrictions imposed on some civil society and political parties and the negative impact of the Law on Associations and Non-Governmental Organizations and the amendments of 7 March and 28 July 2017 to the Law on Political Parties, while recognizing the ongoing review of the proposed amendments to the Law on Associations and Non-Governmental Organizations in consultation with civil society and relevant stakeholders, and urges the Government to continue efforts to expand political and civic space and to ensure the rights to freedom of expression, peaceful assembly and association and an environment conducive to the conduct of political activities by all political parties under democratic principles and the rule of law;